DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: Extended Related Work

 \paragraph{DNA regulatory-sequence modelling.} Generative modelling of regulatory DNA has increasingly moved from unconditional sequence generation toward function-aware design.
 Sequence-to-function predictors such as DeepSTARR and Enformer provide strong oracles for enhancer activity, gene expression, chromatin state and variant effects, making it possible to score candidate regulatory sequences in silico \citep{dealmeida2022deepstarr,avsec2021effective}.
 Generative approaches have also begun to directly design regulatory elements, ranging from deep generative models for promoter and enhancer design to diffusion-based frameworks such as DNA-Diffusion, which generates cell-type-specific regulatory elements and validates them with STARR-seq and endogenous perturbation assays \citep{zrimec2022controlling,dasilva2026designing}.
 More recently, masked discrete diffusion has been explored as a DNA foundation-model paradigm: D3LM reformulates DNA generation as discrete masked diffusion and reports strong regulatory-element generation performance, further suggesting that non-left-to-right generation is well matched to regulatory sequence design \citep{yang2026d3lm}.

 SDPO \citep{wang2025finetuning} is especially relevant to our setting because it fine-tunes discrete diffusion models with reward optimization and studies DNA regulatory-sequence generation using oracle scores for expression, chromatin accessibility and sequence-distribution similarity.
 This setting is a useful additional test for DPRM because the host already exposes reward-oriented DNA metrics while the sequence generator remains a masked discrete diffusion model.
-Our SDPO pilot is deliberately narrow and ordering-focused: we keep the reward-optimization objective, oracle suite, data preprocessing, optimizer and denoising loss fixed, and test only whether alternative reveal-order controllers change the resulting reward trade-off.
+Our SDPO experiment is deliberately narrow and ordering-focused: we keep the reward-optimization objective, oracle suite, data preprocessing, optimizer and denoising loss fixed, and test whether alternative reveal-order controllers improve the resulting DNA design metrics.

 \paragraph{Guidance, controllability, and stochastic-control views of diffusion.} Outside language, a broad literature studies guided or controlled diffusion through reward shaping, guidance, or optimal-control formulations.
 Examples include plug-and-play controllable generation for masked discrete models \citep{guo2024plug}, direct distributional optimization for diffusion alignment \citep{kawatadirect}, and training-free Doob-style adaptation \citep{zhu2026training}.
 Related stochastic-control perspectives also appear in optimal-control matching and diffusion neural samplers \citep{domingoenrich2024stochastic,zhu2025mdns}.
 DPRM differs from these approaches in both granularity and objective: we do not guide the entire generative process by altering the model or sampler globally, but instead learn a lightweight guidance to the local token-ordering rule inside an otherwise fixed diffusion-language-model host.